0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 But it's eating me alive
 ```

-- Trying to suppress the feelings
+- Trying to suppress the feelings, but it is actively destroying their mental health

 ```ad-quote
 title: **wetdream** 4:B:1-2